elahe-dastan/sky/Readme.md

 ## Route
 In order for services to be exposed externally, an OpenShift route allows you to associate a service with an externally-reachable host name.
 This edge host name is then used to route traffic to the service.

+## oc vs kubectl

+## If the container doesn't have anything to do?? busybox-sleep
+## invalid port range
+## Connect to one pod from another